-Recent exploration activities conducted by Volcanic on the Holly and Banderas Properties are summarized below.
+Recent exploration activities conducted by Volcanic on the Holly and Motagua Norte Properties are summarized below.

-Holly Property
+Holly Project

-In April 2021, Volcanic commenced a diamond core drilling program at Holly, with the emphasis on exploring the high-grade shoots associated with the intersection of the Jocotan Fault Zone and the NW-SE trending high-grade vein systems, La Peña, El Pino and Alpha.
+In April 2021, Volcanic commenced a diamond core drilling program at Holly to explore a series of high-grade northwest-striking veins cross-cutting a segment of the regional east-west trending Jocotan structure: La Peña, El Pino and Alpha veins.
 A total of 32 drill holes for 5,259 metres of drill core were completed, with the following highlights:

-- Drilling successfully tested three distinct vein sets cutting the Jocotan fault zone. - High-grade gold and silver intercepts confirmed and extended the La Peña vein system to at least 200 metres below surface. - Exploratory drilling on the El Pino and Alpha systems confirmed mineralization.
+- Drilling successfully tested three distinct vein sets cutting the Jocotan fault zone. - High-grade gold and silver intercepts confirmed and extended the La Peña vein system to at least 200 metres below surface. - Exploratory drilling on the El Pino and Alpha veins confirmed mineralization.

-Drilling at Holly focused on extending the La Peña high-grade system at depth and along strike with a goal of establishing a significant high-grade resource and improving understanding of the controls on high-grade mineralization.
+Drilling at Holly focused on extending the La Peña high-grade system at depth and along strike with a goal of establishing a significant high-grade mineral resource and improving understanding of the controls on high-grade mineralization.
 The La Peña vein remains open in all directions.
 Several holes also cut high-grade gold in the Amber vein and Pino target at a shallow depth.
-The Amber vein, Pino veins, Alpha vein and the untested Jocotan splay targets all have significant potential and will be tested in future drill programs.
+The Amber vein, Pino veins, Alpha vein, and the untested Jocotan splay targets all have significant potential and will be tested in future drill programs.